Emmanuel Rivera Player Props: Diamondbacks vs. Phillies

 Emmanuel Rivera At The Plate

-- Rivera has nine doubles, a home run and six walks while hitting .356.
+- Rivera is hitting .361 with nine doubles, a home run and six walks.

-- He has hit a home run in one of 32 games, and in 0.9% of his plate appearances.
+- He has gone deep in one of 33 games, and in 0.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.